jmjm93/bank/README.md

 ###### Wallet
 A local application.
 It generates an user-friendly display on the client browser of the available coins, the user can select a coin and fetch its signature number directly to its clipboard to be pasted on request, without having to do so manually.

+###### Encryption

+All signing/encrpytion is done via the RSA algorithm, with its implementations coded inside the `blind.js` and `rsa.js` modules on the `public` folder, the big-integer library is used.
+For the proof generation the hash algorithm used is MD5 as seen in the `proof.js` script, also inside the `public` folder.
+The MD5 implementation is the one used by the jshashes external library.